What’s New in Microsoft Dynamics NAV – Part II

 Outlook Ad In: From Outlook App, the integration between NAV and Office 365 allows you to see dashboards for contacts, customers and vendors, which contain charts and cubes.
 The improved compatibility enables you to easily create customers, vendors, quotes, and invoices, all without leaving Outlook.
 There is also improved Word integration, to help you lay out your documents professionally.
 The seamless experience means that you can save time, increase accuracy, and offer your customers an improved experience by navigating effortlessly between NAV and Office 365.

-In Dynamics NAV 2016, we have option for Product Groups as shown below :
+In Dynamics NAV 2016, we have an option for Product Groups as shown below :

 In Dynamics NAV 2017 new features release,Item Categories have been changed as shown below.